eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Serialization
 -------------

-Dynamic Types have their own pubsub type like any class generated with an IDL, and their management is pretty similar to them.
+Dynamic Types have their own :class:`pubsub` type like any class generated with an IDL, and their management is pretty similar to them.

 .. code-block:: c++